The 2023-2024 Promise Scholarship is now available for the class of 2023!

 1. What is the SCC Promise Scholarship?

-The SCC Promise Scholarship provides 2020 high school graduates with one of two scholarships for all first-time, full-time students for two academic years (Fall 2020/Spring 2021 & Fall 2021/Spring 2022 semesters).
+The SCC Promise Scholarship provides one of two scholarships for all first-time, full-time students for two academic years (Fall 2023/Spring 2024 & Fall 2024/Spring 2025 semesters).
 Voted #3 Best Community College in CA and ranked #13 in the U.S., SCC is committed to your success and will work with you to ensure completion and provide a high-quality education.

 2. Who is eligible to receive the SCC Promise Scholarship?

 The Promise Scholarship is available to all first-time students, regardless of family income.
-Students that completed college courses while still in high school through Dual Enrollment are also eligible.
+In addition, students that completed college courses while still in high school through Dual Enrollment are also eligible.
 Students must also be California residents or AB540 eligible.

 3. Do I need to complete the Free Application for Federal Student Aid (FAFSA) or California Dream Act application to be eligible for the Promise Scholarship?

-Yes, everyone must complete and submit a FAFSA or California Dream Act application to qualify for the Promise Scholarship.
+Yes, everyone must complete and submit a FAFSA or the California Dream Act application to qualify for the Promise Scholarship.
 Since this scholarship is not based on family income, you can still qualify for free tuition even if you are not eligible to receive any other types of financial aid assistance.
-We will provide priority for those students that complete the FAFSA or California Dream Act application by May 29, 2020.
+We will provide priority for those students that complete the FAFSA or California Dream Act application by March 2nd, 2023.

 4. Do I need to apply for the SCC Promise Scholarship?

-Yes, you need to fill out the Pledge application, as an understanding of the eligibility and scholarship requirements of the SCC Promise Scholarship.
-Click here to fill out the Pledge Application
+Yes, you need to fill out the Pledge application as an understanding of the eligibility and scholarship requirements of the SCC Promise Scholarship.

 5. Is there a deadline for students to apply for the SCC Promise Scholarship?